christopheranderson/azure-functions-typescript/readme.md

 # TypeScript libraries for Azure Functions

-> Azure Functions is still in preview.
-This library is still in alpha and not supported by the Azure Functions team for any use.
+> :construction: Azure Functions is still in preview.
+This library is still in alpha and not supported by the Azure Functions team for any use. :construction:

 These are some helper libraries for folks trying to use TypeScript with Azure Functions